 2.19 On assimilation to the new unsocial hours system the overall level of pay will be recalculated using Table 8 and paragraphs 46.18 to 46.20.
+If the

-If the overall level of pay falls after assimilation to the new system of unsocial hours payments protection will apply in line with paragraphs 46.22 to 46.27.
+NHS terms and conditions of service handbook Pay circular (AforC) 1/2010: amendment number 16 overall level of pay falls after assimilation to the new system of unsocial hours payments protection will apply in line with paragraphs 46.22 to 46.27.
 The period of protection will end on the dates in paragraph 46.25.